mgcrea/node-plist-native/readme.md

 Benchmarks
 ----------

-Speed benchmark (using `debug`) working with a 13MB iTunes.xml plist library file:
+Speed benchmark with `debug` working with a 13MB iTunes.xml plist library file:

 >
 	------------------------------------------------------------------------------------